 The Pyramix Mixer has evolved into an extremely powerful tool kit.
 The extensive range of components and the routing and automation possibilities can be a potential source of confusion.
 However, the basic principles are simple and logical.
-Signals enter mixer strips at the bottom, go through various controls and processing to the top of the strip where they are routed to a bus or busses.
-The busses run horizontally and the sum of the bus signals enters the bus master strip at the top and moves down through a master fader and other controls to the output(s).
+Signals enter mixer strips at the bottom, go through various controls and processing to the top of the strip where they are routed to a bus or buses.
+The buses run horizontally and the sum of the bus signals enters the bus master strip at the top and moves down through a master fader and other controls to the output(s).

-Native VS3, VST and External Insert plug-in effects can be inserted in input strips, aux masters and buses.
+Native VS3, VST and External Insert plug-in effects can be inserted in Input Strips, Aux Send Bus masters, Sub-Groups and Mix Buses.